CafeOBJ/cafeobj/doc/refman/reference.md

 Related: [`:rule`](#citp-rule), [`:cp`](#citp-cp), [`citp`](#citp)

-## `esc return` ## {#help}
+## `esc return` ## {#escape}

-There would be a situation that you hit return expecting some feed-back from the interpreter, but it does not respond.
-When this happen, try type in esc(escape key) and return, it will immediately be back to you discarding preceding input and makes a fresh start.
+In case that, after hitting `return` expecting some feed-back, no such feed-back whatsoever is returned, typing the `escape` key followed by the `return` key will make the interpreter discard the preceding input and make a fresh start.

 ## `exec limit` switch ## {#switch-exec-limit}